aiden2480/binary-puzzle/README.md

 ## :memo: Future features
 - [ ] If the grid is still incomplete after passing the three tests, randomly guess cells until correct
-- [ ] Reset grid to template button
 - [ ] Make it so the code can't physically solve the puzzle incorrectly
     - This scenario might occur if the user screws up the puzzle and then clicks `Solve fully`
 - [ ] Save and load sessions from cookie savedata includes: